-We have received recognition, locally and statewide, for our efforts to save Lake Oswego landmarks.
+We have received recognition, both locally and statewide, for our efforts to save Lake Oswego landmarks.
 In word, and deed, we honor our motto: “Advocate.
 Educate.
 Celebrate!”
 No other organization does what we do for Lake Oswego.

 Note: All photographs on this website are courtesy of the Lake Oswego Public Library unless otherwise noted.